rebowldev/CalculatorService/README.md

 * Division (div): Divides two **integers** and return the quotient and the remainder.
 * Square root (sqrt): Calculates the square root of a decimal number and returns the result.

-In addition, it supports to trace the desired operations within a stored journal that could be retrieved using the following operation:
+In addition, it supports to trace the desired operations within a journal that could be retrieved using the following operation:

 * Journal: Given a tracking ID it returns all tracked operations.